DISCOVER SABA

 Eco friendly & Unspoiled

 The island of Saba has a wide variety of wildlife and lush nature that is carefully guarded by the Dutch authorities.
-Combine this with a great moderate tropical climate and you now where paradise can be found.
-Next to that, Saba has hardly no mosquitoes!
+With the perfect moderate tropical climate and absence of mosquitoes, this truly is paradise!

-The Saban people are very warm and welcoming.
-The island is extremely clean and there is virtually no crime at all.
-That is why smart people choose Saba as their secret hideaway in the Caribbean!
+The Saban people are truly warm and welcoming.
+The island is extremely clean with virtually no crime.
+Making Saba a worthy choice as a secret hideaway in the Caribbean!

-Saba is a Caribbean island that inspires your imagination.
-This magical island gives her second name “The Unspoiled Queen” honour ….. it is really unspoiled
+Saba is an island that inspires the imagination.
+This magical island has truly earned her tittle as “The Unspoiled Queen”

 Scuba Diving

-Saba is a paradise for the scuba enthousiast.
-According to the experts, one of the best diving spots in the world.
-There are two professional DIVE OPERATORS on the island Sea Saba and Saba Deep.
-The waters around the island, as well as the seabed and the seamounts form the Saba Marine Park, formally established to preserve and manage Saba’s marine resources for the benefit and enjoyment of the people, in perpetuity.
+Saba is a paradise for the scuba enthusiast.
+Saba is one of the best diving spots in the world.
+The waters around the island, the seabed, and seamounts form the Saba Marine Park established to preserve and manage Saba’s marine resources for its local population.
+One of the dive operators is Sea Saba who provides diving courses and snorkeling packages.

 Hiking

-Saba offers a variety of hiking and nature trails over assorted terrain, from the shoreline to the top of Mount Scenery (Elfin Forest).
-The Mount Scenery is the highest point in the Dutch Kingdom (877m of 2877ft) and is Saba’s dominant feature with its dense vegetation and a variety of species of unique and rare plants.
+Saba offers a variety of hiking and nature trails that crosses various terrain, from the shoreline to the top of Mount Scenery (Elfin Forest).
+Mount Scenery is the highest point in the Dutch Kingdom (877m of 2877ft) and is Saba’s dominant feature with its dense vegetation and a variety of species of unique and rare plants.

 Most trails can be hiked on your own; trail maps are available at the Trail Shop situated in Windwardside.
 As a safety precaution, please stay on the track and bring enough water with you.
-Trails to do from the Haiku House are The Sandy Cruz Trail, it starts 200 meters from the house and The Crispeen Track.
-This trail begins close to the Queens Gardens Resort.
+Trails that can be walked from the Haiku House include The Sandy Cruz Trail (starting 200 meters from the house), and The Crispeen Track (starting close to the Queens Gardens Resort.)

-But you also can visit the Trail Shop to schedule a guided hike or for more detailed information on a particular trail and to acquire a deeper understanding of the flora, fauna and Saban lore.
+You can visit the Trail Shop to schedule a guided hike, to gather more detailed information about a particular trail and acquire a deeper understanding of the flora, fauna and island history.

 Restaurants

-In The Bottom close to the Haiku House, Queen’s hotel, bar & kitchen restaurant serves a romantic diner for two, high up in a tree.
-And in the Centre of the village at Island Flavor, one can enjoy the perfect breakfast and lunch.
+In The Bottom, close to the Haiku House, Queen’s Hotel Bar & Kitchen is temporarily closed but in the center of the village is Island Flavor where one can enjoy the perfect breakfast and (late) lunch.

-These are just a few suggestions of what Saba cuisine has to offer you.
+These are just a few good suggestions to give you an idea of what Saba cuisine has to offer you.

-Although Saba is small Island, there are plenty of things to do.
+Although Saba is a small Island, there are plenty of things to do!

-Besides scuba diving in the famous Saba Marine Park and hiking on the large number of amazing trails, Saba also has some annual events like the Saba Summer Festival in the last week of July, the Saba Restaurant Week in September or the Saban Triathlon in January.
-Also a lot of nice workshops are offered such as Wine Tasting or Jewelry making.
+Besides scuba diving in the famous Saba Marine Park and hiking on the large number of amazing trails, Saba also has some annual events like the Saba Summer Festival in the last week of July.
+Make sure to check out Saba Restaurant Week in September or the Saban Triathlon in January.
+The island also offers workshops such as wine tasting and jewelry making.
 For more information: www.sabatourism.com/activities

-There are a variety of shops and markets on the island, as well as a post office, police station and library.
-Saba has two banks in Windwardside which are open Monday through Friday.
-Besides regular schools there are special schools.
-An American medical university was established in 1994, working closely together with the local hospital.
+There are a variety of shops on the island, as well as a post office, police station, library and two museums.
+Saba has two ATM’s.
+One in Windwardside and one in The Bottom.
+Besides regular schools Saba has an American medical university that was established on the island in 1994.

-For entertainment at night, there are a few very cosy local pubs and restaurants.
+For entertainment at night, there are a few very cosy local pubs for karaoke or just a drink.
+On Wednesday’s the nature documentary “reaching for the Clouds” will be shown at Tropics Cafe.

 Saba Highlights